Why Freely Give

 1/8

-All Christians know you shouldn’t have to pay to enter a church or hear the gospel from a missionary, even though these things require significant labor to provide.
+All Christians know you shouldn’t have to pay to enter a church or hear the gospel from a missionary.

 2/8